ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

 service apache2 restart
 ```

-Open your project in the browser and you should see the welcome page.
+Open your project in the browser by visiting the domain address, for example `http://localhost:8080`.
+You should see the welcome page.

 !!! enterprise